CalcProgrammer1/OpenRGB/Documentation/RGBControllerAPI.md

 * Minimum number of LEDs
 * Maximum number of LEDs
 * Matrix map pointer
+* Vector of segments
+* Zone Flags

 The LED pointer and Color pointer point to the first LED/Color in the RGBController's LEDs/Colors vector associated with this zone.
 The Start Index is the index to the same LED/Color in the vectors.

 The LED count is the number of LEDs in the zone.
 For zones with a fixed number of LEDs, the count, min, and max values should all be equal.
 For zones with a user-adjustable number of LEDs, the count should be between the min and max values, inclusively.
 User-adjustable zones are most commonly used to represent addressable RGB (ARGB) controllers as the number of LEDs depends on what strips/devices are attached to the ARGB headers.
 The ResizeZone function in the RGBController API is used to resize the number of LEDs in the zone.
+The initial value should be zero for ARGB zones if the device does not provide a means to automatically determint the number of connected LEDs.

 ### Zone Types